mdn/translated-content/files/ru/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 );
 ```

+> [!NOTE]
-> **Примечание:** The parentheses in the previous snippet aren't unique to JSX, and don't have any effect on your application.
+> The parentheses in the previous snippet aren't unique to JSX, and don't have any effect on your application.
 They're a signal to you (and your computer) that the multiple lines of code inside are part of the same expression.
 You could just as well write the header expression like this:
 >
 > ```jsx
 > const header = (